 Snowy Monaro Regional Council is committed to road safety through support and involvement in the NSW Local Government Road Safety Program (LGRSP).
-Through this program, and the assistance of funding from Road Maritime Services (RMS), Council employees a Road Safety Officer.
+Through this program, and the assistance of funding from Road Maritime Services (RMS), Council employs a Road Safety Officer.

-The Road Safety Officer works closely with other Council divisions, RMS, NSW Police, bordering councils within the Southern Region and the community to help resolve road safety issues and plan for a safer environment for all road users.
+The Road Safety Officer works closely with other Council divisions, RMS, NSW Police, bordering councils within the Southern Region, and the community - to help resolve road safety issues and plan for a safer environment for all road users.

 Speed display signs are generally used in high pedestrian areas.